-Grilled Pork Chops with Mushrooms Sautéed in Bourbon
+Grilled Pork Chops and Mushrooms Recipe

 (From “Fresh Tastes from A Well-Seasoned Kitchen” by Lee Clayton Roper)

 - 1 teaspoon chopped garlic

 - 1/2 pound shiitake, button or cremini mushrooms, sliced

 - 1/2 cup bourbon (preferably Jack Daniels)